Open to Families and All

 Join us on Cruising the Aegean: A Family Adventure, for a family holiday to remember!

-Day 1: We embark on our gulet, 35 minutes from the airport, in the harbour of Kos, where most travellers to the island have moored for nearly 2,400 years!
+Day 1: We embark on our gulet, about 40 minutes from Bodrum airport, in the town’s beautiful grand harbour.
 Welcome drink and dinner on board.

-Day 4: In the morning, we cross over to the sacred island of Patmos.
-After ample time for swimming and relaxing in one of its many coves, we go ashore to discover the Cave of the Apocalypse and hear its mysterious tale.
-At the great Monastery of Saint John, we find one of Greece’s greatest medieval treasures, surrounded by the breathtakingly beautiful island town of Chora with its maze of cobbled streets and beautiful white-washed houses.
+Day 4: In the morning, we explore the extraordinary cultural riches of Patmos, some of the most memorable images of our tour.
+We discover the Cave of the Apocalypse, now a chapel, and traditionally the refuge of St John the Divine as he composed, or transmitted, the Book of Revelations.
+At the great Monastery of Saint John, we find one of Greece’s greatest medieval treasures, whose soaring and stout walls house some extraordinary Byzantine survivals.
+Clustered around is the breathtakingly beautiful Chora, the island capital with its maze of cobbled streets and beautiful houses.
 The setting, listed by UNESCO as a World Heritage site, is stunning and reveals a thousand years of life in a small and remote island uniquely connected to a greater world.
+In the afternoon, we set out for the rugged island of Kalymnos.

 £2,850 per person, children up to 12: £2,750 / Single Supplement: £795